MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 ms.workload:
 - multiple
 ---
-# Manage extensions for Visual Studio
+# Find, install, and manage extensions for Visual Studio

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Extensions are code packages that run inside Visual Studio and provide new or improved features.
-Extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio, for example, [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsls-vs) or [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilotvs).
+[Extensions](../extensibility/index.yml)are code packages that run inside Visual Studio and provide new or improved features.
+Extensions can be controls, samples, templates, tools, or other components that add functionality to Visual Studio, for example, [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsls-vs) or [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilotvs).

 ::: moniker range="vs-2022"

 For information about creating Visual Studio extensions, see [Visual Studio SDK](../extensibility/visual-studio-sdk.md).
-For information about using extensions, see the individual extension page on [Visual Studio Marketplace](https://marketplace.visualstudio.com).
+For information about using extensions, see the individual extension page on [Visual Studio Marketplace](https://marketplace.visualstudio.com/vs).
 And for information about finding extensions, see the [Where Are My Favorite Extensions in Visual Studio 2022?](https://devblogs.microsoft.com/visualstudio/where-are-my-favorite-extensions-in-visual-studio-2022/) blog post.

+> [!NOTE]
+> To learn more about upcoming changes to the Extensibility space, see the [Build Better Extensions with VisualStudio.Extensibility Preview 3!](https://devblogs.microsoft.com/visualstudio/visualstudio-extensibility-preview-3/) blog post.

 ::: moniker-end

 ::: moniker range="<=vs-2019"

 For information about creating Visual Studio extensions, see [Visual Studio SDK](../extensibility/visual-studio-sdk.md).
-For information about using extensions, see the individual extension page on [Visual Studio Marketplace](https://marketplace.visualstudio.com).
+For information about using extensions, see the individual extension page on [Visual Studio Marketplace](https://marketplace.visualstudio.com/vs).

 ::: moniker-end

 ## Manage Extensions dialog box

 Use the **Manage Extensions** dialog box to install and manage Visual Studio extensions.
 To open the **Manage Extensions** dialog, choose **Extensions** > **Manage Extensions**.
-Or, type **Extensions** in the search box and choose **Manage Extensions**.
+Or, type **Extensions** in the search box and select **Manage Extensions**.

 :::image type="content" source="media/finding-using-visual-studio-extensions/vs-2022/extensions-and-updates.png" alt-text="Screenshot of the Manage Extensions window in Visual Studio":::

-The pane on the left categorizes extensions by those that are installed, those available on Visual Studio Marketplace (**Online**), and those that have updates available. **Roaming Extension Manager** keeps a list of all the Visual Studio extensions you've installed on any machine or instance of Visual Studio.
+The left pane categorizes extensions by those that are installed, those available on Visual Studio Marketplace (**Online**), and those that have updates available. **Roaming Extension Manager** keeps a list of all the Visual Studio extensions you've installed on any machine or instance of Visual Studio.
 It's designed to let you find your favorite extensions more easily.

 ## Find and install extensions